tonidy/leapp-ec2-connect-plugin/README.md

 ## How it works?

 The plugin uses this command `aws ec2-instance-connect send-ssh-public-key` to upload SSH public key to EC2 instance.
-Then SSH-ing (remote/forward) to EC2 instance.
+Then SSH-ing (remote/forward) to EC2 instance (test).

 ## Plugin in action!